osiegmar/FastCSV/docs/src/content/docs/architecture/interpretation.md

 FastCSV provides the following options to handle null values:

 **on Writing**: depending on the configured `QuoteStrategy`, null values are either written as empty fields (default) or as quoted empty fields (`QuoteStrategies.EMPTY`).
-This helps to produce Postgres-compatible CSV files for example.
+This helps to produce PostgreSQL-compatible CSV files for example.
 If you instead want to write a specific string for null values, you have to pass the string to the `CsvWriter.writeRecord()` method.